Anonymitaet/pulsar-io-aws-lambda/docs/aws-lambda-sink.md

 ### On-premises cluster

-This example explains how to create AWS Lambda sink connector in an on-premises cluster.
+This example explains how to create an AWS Lambda sink connector in an on-premises cluster.

 1. Copy the NAR package of the AWS Lambda connector to the Pulsar connectors directory.